The canonical ring of a stacky curve: Canonical ring of a (log) stacky curve

-\begin{remark} Many natural 1-dimensional stacks are not stacky curves; e.g.~$\overline{M_{1,1}}$ has a uniform $\mu_2$ stabilizer.
-As noted earlier though, such a stack is a gerbe over a stacky curve.
-Indeed, given a geometrically integral Deligne-Mumford stack $\XX$ of relative dimension $1$ over a base scheme $S$ whose generic point has a stabilizer of $\mu_n$, it follows from work of Abramovich--Olson--Vistoli \cite[Appendix A]{AbramovichOV:Tame} that there exists a stack $\XX \thickslash\, \mu_n$ (called the \defiindex{rigidification} of $\XX$) and a factorization $\XX \xrightarrow{\pi} \XX \thickslash \, \mu_n \to S$ such that $\pi$ is a $\mu_n$-gerbe and the stabilizer of a point of $\XX \thickslash \, \mu_n$ is the quotient by $\mu_n$ of the stabilizer of the corresponding point of $\XX$.
+\begin{remark} The moduli space of stable elliptic curves $\overline{\mathcal{M}}_{1,1}$ has a generic $\mu_2$ stabilizer, and so it is not a stacky curve but (as noted earlier) a gerbe over a stacky curve.

-Finally, we note that since $\pi$ is a gerbe, and in particular \'etale, this does not affect the sections of the relative sheaf of differentials or the canonical ring.
+In general, given a geometrically integral Deligne--Mumford stack $\XX$ of relative dimension $1$ over a base scheme $S$ whose generic point has a stabilizer of $\mu_n$, it follows from work of Abramovich--Olsson--Vistoli \cite[Appendix A]{AbramovichOV:Tame} that there exists a stack $\XX \thickslash\, \mu_n$ (called the \defiindex{rigidification} of $\XX$) and a factorization $\XX \xrightarrow{\pi} \XX \thickslash \, \mu_n \to S$ such that $\pi$ is a $\mu_n$-gerbe and the stabilizer of a point of $\XX \thickslash \, \mu_n$ is the quotient by $\mu_n$ of the stabilizer of the corresponding point of $\XX$.
+Finally, since $\pi$ is a gerbe, and in particular \'etale, this does not affect the sections of the relative sheaf of differentials or the canonical ring. \end{remark}